Mosfet171/some-useful-algos/2. LCS, SCS, .../README.md

 # Common Sequences/Strings Algorithm
+Usage: `python3 LCS.py [string1] [string2]`\\
+Note that you should provide exactly 0 or 2 strings.
+If you provide none, "abcdef" and "axxxexx" will be used as for an example.\\
+Returns a bunch of different things, explained hereunder.

 ## The Base Case : LCS
 The Longest Common Subsequence is the base case for other algortithms.\\